 As per Car Complaints, the 2012 Ford Focus is the worst Focus year you should avoid with over 5k complaints and the “Avoid Like the Plague” seal of disapproval.

 According to Focus owners, the worst issue with the 2012 model is the prevalent power steering failure.
 Users claimed that the power steering just died on them while driving in traffic which is a critical safety risk.
-Once the power steering fails, drivers have had a difficult time steering the vehicle or the wheel just altogether stuck.
+Once the power steering fails, drivers have difficulty steering the vehicle, or the wheel is just altogether stuck.
 The problem was also intermittent, which means it could occur at any time.

-Additionally, the 2012 Focus has a major problem related to the breaking of door latches on both driver and passenger doors.
-Basically, once the door opens, the occupants will not be able to close it anymore.
+Additionally, the 2012 Focus has a significant problem related to breaking door latches on both driver and passenger doors.
+Basically, the occupants cannot close it anymore once the door opens.
 At times, the doors have opened while the vehicle is in motion, increasing the risk of injury for the occupants and other drivers on the road.

 The 2012 Ford Focus is certainly one of the worst, if not the worst, Ford Focus years to avoid.